-Development is to support increased accessibility, permeability and movement for pedestrians and cyclists and appropriate movement by vehicles, including emergency vehicles.
+Development is to support increased accessibility, permeability and movement for pedestrians and cyclists and appropriate movement by vehicles.

-Pedestrian and cycle way paths6 and high quality cycling facilities are to be incorporated in all new roads within sub-precincts.
+Cycle way paths and high quality cycling facilities are to be incorporated in all new road within the sub-precincts.

-Development is to be designed to include safe and highly visible connections to pedestrian and cycle networks through building and landscape design elements and treatments.
+Development is to be designed to include safe and highly visible connections to pedestrian and cycle networks through landscape design elements and treatments.